Account Funding Transactions: What They Are & How Businesses Use Them in Digital Payments

 How AFTs Work Behind the Scenes

-Here’s what happens during an AFT:
+Here’s what happens during account funding transactions:

 1. A customer enters their card details on your site or app.